-An art medium that has drawn a lot of attention over the last few years is markers.
-But markers themselves have improved into something called watercolor brush pens.
-I’ve had the opportunity to try 3 different brands – Tombow, Sakura Koi and Arteza brush pens.
+The art medium Markers has gained a lot of attention over the last few years.
+But manufacturers have taken markers to the next level by creating watercolor brush pens.
+I’ve had the opportunity to try 3 different brands—Tombow, Sakura Koi and Arteza brush pens.
 Each has their own strengths and weaknesses.

 I will be sharing information I’ve gathered regarding their features, advantages and drawbacks so you can decide which are the best watercolor brush pens to try.

-And if you like these watercolor brush pens, you may also like watercolor colored pencils.
+And if you like these watercolor brush pens, you may also like watercolor color pencils.
 For info on how to use watercolor pencils, click here.

 Stumbling Upon Using Markers

 I was at an art fair at a facility where I present Colored Pencil art classes and a gentleman approached me with a coloring book in tow to show me his work and get feedback.
-Thinking I would be giving him tips regarding colored pencil work, I was surprised to see such vivid color that was not colored pencil.
+Thinking I would be giving him tips regarding colored pencil work, I was surprised to see such vivid color that was not colored pencil at all.

-It was actually marker!
-He said he just wasn’t patient enough for the time it takes to get the same vivid color with colored pencil.
 Admittedly, I am completely aware of the time it takes to create amazing colored pencil work.
-And indeed, it does have a completely different look than pencil no doubt.
+And indeed, marker art does have a completely different look than pencil and takes much less time, no doubt.

-Let me just say, I wasn’t disappointed!
-However, being new to markers, there was a learning curve.
-These are water-based ink markers, which means the inks dissolve with water and create “paint”.
+These are water-based ink brush pens, which means the inks dissolve with water and create “paint”.

-Tombow Dual Brush Pens come in sets of 6, 9,10 (with many themed color collections), 20, 96 or 108.
+Tombow Dual Brush Pens, click here to purchase in sets of 6, 9,10 (with many themed color collections), 20, 96 or 108.
 They are also available in individual colors for easy replacement.
-My only complaint is that there seems to be no standard 48 or 72 option that I found.
-The price point is not cheap but it is not overly pricey either.
+Also, Tombow makes several “themed” sets such as the one pictured above, a landscape set, tropical, floral, gray scale, and many more.
+My only complaint is that there seems to be no standard 48 or 72 set option that I found.
+The price point is not cheap, but it is not overly pricey either.

 Sakura Koi Watercolor Brush Pens

-Sakura Koi Watercolor Brush Pens contain dye-based ink which has a water-based solvent.
-I would say the colors are just as vibrant and lay down as well as Tombow.
-Also, they do dissolve quite well and the paint can be moved around the paper quite easily.
+Sakura Koi Coloring Brush Pens contain dye-based ink which has a water-based solvent.
+I would say the colors

 The pens themselves are shorter.
 This isn’t really a problem, per se, I just happen to like the feel of the longer pen of Tombow in my hand.
 Tombow is nearly 2 inches longer!

-I do believe they can be used for all the purposes of all the other brands out there.
+I do believe you can use them for all the purposes of all the other brands out there.

 Arteza Real Brush Pens

 The Arteza Real Brush Pens live up to their name for sure!
-The tips (one tip) is an actual brush made of nylon.
-It springs back just as the other two brands do.
-And no comparison as far as feeling like you’re painting when you use these.
+The tips (one tip) are actual nylon brushes.
+They spring back just as the other two brands do.
+And there is no comparison as far as feeling like you’re painting when you use these.
 Hands down, they are simply much better in this aspect.